cid-harvard/vis-toolkit/README.md

 * Callback once the loading is terminated
 * Binding with external buttons/widgets
 * Legend: should be informative on the mapping and the quantity of attributes, also actionable for filtering.
 Multiple selections should be allowed.
+* Complex states should be captured and avaibale via the URL